Analysis of the $T_{c\bar{s}}(2900)$ and related tetraquark states with the QCD sum rules

-We obtain the QCD spectral densities $\rho_{QCD}\left(s\right)$ through dispersion relation, and the interested readers can get the explicit expressions by E-mail.
+We obtain the QCD spectral densities $\rho_{QCD}\left(s\right)$ through dispersion relation, and the explicit spectral densities $\rho_{QCD}\left(s\right)$ are given in the Appendix.
 Then, we match the hadron spectral densities with QCD spectral densities bellow the continuum thresholds with the assumption of quark-hadron duality, and perform Borel transform in regard to the variable $P^2=-p^2$ to get the QCD sum rules,

 where the $T^2$ is the Borel parameter.

 Finally, we differentiate Eq.\eqref{QCDsumrule} with respect to $\tau=\frac{1}{T^2}$ and obtain the masses of the tetraquark states,